Types of users in Clarityflow

 - Member: Can create and manage conversations in the account.
 Cannot invite other team members or change account settings.

-When a person is invited to a conversation, and they register their user login while posting a message to a conversation, they become a respondent user.
+When a person is invited to a conversation (or a program, or space, etc.), they become a respondent user.

 Respondents can be invited to conversations and they can post messages to conversations.
 Being a respondent user in Clarityflow is completely free.